MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab01_Data_Modeling.md

 ## High-level lab steps

 To prepare your learning environments you will create a solution, a publisher, and add both new and existing components that are necessary to meet the application requirements.

-Refer to the data model document for the metadata description (tables, column types and relationships).
+Refer to the data model document for the metadata description (tables, column types and relationships) [Data model and metadata pdf](../../Allfiles/Labs/L01/DataModel.pdf).

 Your solution will contain several tables upon completion of all the customizations.

 ![Screen image of grid displaying tables contained in the permit management solution.](../images/L01/Mod_01_Data_Modeling_image1.png)